Page7.22 (5,436)

 --At night use well lighted instrument runways and fly the glide slope.

---Circling approaches are not good single pilot operations in right turns at night.
+--Circling approaches are not good single pilot operations in right turns at

 --Confirm fuel and service availability well before it becomes important.

---There no way to confirm the extent of icing at night. except with a flashlight.
+--There no way to confirm the extent of icing at night. except with a

---A cloud and terrain appear the same at night, stay high if you don't know where you are.
+--A cloud and terrain appear the same at night, stay high if you don't know

---Night slant visibility will be much less than vertical visibility, plan accordingly.
+--Night slant visibility will be much less than vertical visibility, plan

 --Precipitation can only be seen with light at night.